Fast and Scalable Cellwise-Robust Ensembles for High-Dimensional Data: Scalability and Transformation Properties

+The first term corresponds to the construction of the robust correlation inputs.
+In our implementation, the predictor matrix is first cleaned using the fast DDC procedure \citep{rousseeuw2018detecting,raymaekers2021fast} and then wrapped to yield robust, positive semidefinite correlation estimates \citep{raymaekers2021fast}.
+Forming the full $p\times p$ correlation matrix $\mathbf{R}_X$ from the wrapped data requires $O(np^2)$ operations and $O(p^2)$ storage.
+In practice, this step reduces to a dense matrix multiplication and is highly optimized in modern numerical linear algebra libraries.

-The second term, $O(k_{\max} \cdot K \cdot p\bar{s})$, governs the iterative selection loop.
-At each of the $k_{\max}$ iterations, the Robust LARS Proposer is called once per sub-model at cost $O(p\bar{s})$, arising from searching over the available predictors with an active set of average size $\bar{s}$.
-The $v$-fold cross-validation step contributes an additional per-iteration cost of $O(K \cdot v \cdot n \cdot \bar{s}^2)$; in the typical $p \gg n$ sparse regime where $\bar{s}$ is small, this is dominated by the $O(K \cdot p\bar{s})$ proposal cost and does not alter the overall leading term.
-The final MM-fits add a negligible cost of $O(K \cdot n \cdot \bar{s}^2)$, independent of $p$.
-A detailed derivation of the complexity is provided in Appendix C, and the practical speed of our implementation is demonstrated empirically in Section~\ref{sec:simulation}.
+The second term governs the iterative proposer--arbiter loop.
+At each of the $k_{\max}$ iterations, the robust LARS proposer is called once per sub-model at cost $O(p\bar{s})$, arising from correlation-space updates and searching over the available predictors.
+The arbiter evaluates $K$ candidate moves using $v$-fold cross-validation.
+For linear models fitted on $\bar{s}$ predictors, the resulting cost is $O(K\,v\,n\,\bar{s}^2)$ per iteration (up to constant factors, including the few IRLS iterations required to compute the Huber M-estimates during cross-validation).
+The final MM fits on the selected sets add $O(K\,n\,\bar{s}^2)$ operations, independent of $p$.
+A detailed derivation is provided in Appendix~\ref{sec:supp_complexity}, and empirical timing results are reported in Section~\ref{sec:simulation}.